silversub/terraform/tutorials/install_redhat_openshift.md

 [Red Hat® OpenShift Container Platform ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.openshift.com/products/container-platform/) is built around a core of containers, with orchestration and management provided by Kubernetes, on a foundation of Atomic Host and Red Hat® Enterprise Linux.
 OpenShift Origin is the community distribution of Kubernetes that is optimized for continuous app development and multi-tenant deployment.
 The community project provides developer and operations-centric tools that are based on Kubernetes to enable rapid app development, deployment, scaling, and long-term app lifecycle maintenance.

-This tutorial shows how you can set up OpenShift Container Platform 3.10 on {{site.data.keyword.Bluemix_notm}} to take advantage of the high availability capabilities of native Kubernetes and {{site.data.keyword.Bluemix_notm}} to create a highly available OpenShift Container Platform 3.10 environment.
+This tutorial shows how you can set up OpenShift Container Platform 3.10 on {{site.data.keyword.Bluemix_notm}} to try out the high availability capabilities of native Kubernetes and {{site.data.keyword.Bluemix_notm}}.
 Review the following image to find an architectural overview of the infrastructure components that are needed for the Red Hat OpenShift Container Platform to work properly.

 <img src="../images/infra-diagram.png" alt="Infrastructure components for the Red Hat® OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}}" width="800" style="width: 800px; border-style: none"/>